 Unlike metal braces, Invisalign® aligners are super easy to remove, so they don’t get in the way of brushing/flossing or eating certain foods that you wouldn’t be able to eat with traditional braces.

 Can Invisalign® Really Straighten Teeth Without Braces?

 Yes.
-Well, without the traditional metal braces, anyway.
 Invisalign® aligners work using the same principle as braces, but are not nearly as much trouble to maintain and do not affect your comfort or appearance to the same extent.
 Using Invisalign® properly (which means keeping the aligners on for at least 22 hours a day, every day) will work to give you the straight smile you’ve always wanted, without the hassle of a mouthful of metal.

 Invisalign® Cost; is it expensive?

-People often think Invisalign® is a more expensive treatment option than regular metal braces because that used to be the case, but now Invisalign® aligners cost about the same as metal braces.
+People often think that the cost of Invisalign® is a more expensive treatment option than regular metal braces.
+Although this used to be the case, now Invisalign® aligners cost about the same as metal braces.
 The exact cost of Invisalign® treatment will change according to various factors, such as what type of insurance coverage you have.
-The cost also depends very much on the extent of straightening required—one or two crooked teeth that need straightening will be a lot less expensive than if every tooth in your mouth needs to be moved.
+Invisalign® costs also depends very much on the extent of straightening required—one or two crooked teeth that need straightening will be a lot less expensive than if every tooth in your mouth needs to be moved.

 Many dentists are willing to come up with a payment plan that works for you if the Invisalign® cost is a problem for you.
 Remember, your dentist’s number one concern is your oral health and they will do whatever they can to help you get the treatment you need.